Multi-Channel Selling: How to Use Multi-Channel Retailing to Boost Sales Across Online Marketplaces in October 2022?

 - New consumers who may purchase again

-- Fulfilment process for retailers and customers
+- Fulfillment process for retailers and customers

 Disadvantages of an online marketplace in multi-channel selling include: